jkenney0501/Python_Supervised_Learning/README.md

 # Python_Supervised_Learning

 This repo is still being developed.
-Some small projects are done as an example but mostly as a reference for fundamentals.
+Some small projects are done as an example but mostly as a reference for fundamentals with a heavy emphasis on data cleaning, exploration, statistical analysis and modeling.
 As time permits, more models will be added and complexity will grow within the various projects.

 Coming Soon: Section on hyperparameter tuning!